-See page A-9 for more information about how using network providers can save you time and money.
+If you are in Dental Plan A, see page A-8 for more information about how using network providers can save you time and money.
+If you are in Dental Plan B, no benefits are payable for dental care provided by a non-network dentist.